Drivers are being urged to check that their vehicles will be compatible with the new eco-friendly E10 fuel that was recently launched in the UK

 The new eco-fuel, E10, is a biofuel made up of 90% regular unleaded and 10% ethanol.

-As the new E10 fuel, contains twice as much renewable ethanol as existing E5 petrol, it makes the fuel less polluting compared with the current E5 petrol.
+As E10 fuel contains twice as much renewable ethanol as existing E5 petrol, it makes the new fuel less polluting compared with E5 petrol.

 Ethanol is an organic chemical compound, naturally produced by the fermentation of sugars from a range of plants, including sugarcane and grains.